 Distance and angle measurement training is to be conducted at the first stage of the survey.
 The experiment to evaluate measurement error is to be conducted around the last stage of the survey following the protocol for the IWC/SOWER cruise (IWC, 2008).
 When large cetaceans such as blue, North Pacific right and humpback whales are found, photographs are to be taken for photo-identification studies.
-Biopsy skin sampling of baleen whales will be collected on an opportunistic basis using Larsen system for investigating stock structure.

-Protocols for photo-id and biopsy sampling are similar to those used in the IWC-POWER surveys.
+Biopsy skin sampling of blue, fin, sei, Bryde's, common minke, humpback, North Pacific right, Omura's and sperm whales will be collected using Larsen system for investigating stock structure.
+Protocols for photo-ide and biopsy sampling are similar to those used in the IWC-POWER surveys.